-Peach BBQ-Style Sloppy Joes
+Peachy BBQ-Style Sloppy Joes

-I'm a big fan of barbecue and my favorite BBQ sauce is thick, sweet and smoky, so I decided to create Southern style sweet and smoky Sloppy Joes that combine my favorite barbecue sauce flavors with sweet Georgia peaches.
+I'm a big fan of barbecue and my favorite BBQ sauce is thick, sweet and smoky, so I decided to create Southern-style sweet and smoky Sloppy Joes that combine my favorite barbecue sauce flavors with sweet Georgia peaches.
 I'm pleased to say that my recipe is not only delicious but also husband-approved!

 Achieving the Perfect Balance of Sweet and Smoky BBQ Flavors

 I wanted these Sloppy Joe sandwiches to taste like my favorite style of barbecue sauce, only better.
-I decided to add sweet peaches, peach nectar and sugar-free peach preserves.
-Because I live in Boston and not in Georgia and wanted to be able to make this recipe any time of year, I went with flash frozen peaches and bottled peach nectar.
+I decided to add sweet peaches, peach nectar, and sugar-free peach preserves.
+Because I live in Boston and not in Georgia and wanted to be able to make this recipe any time of year, I went with flash-frozen peaches and bottled peach nectar.
 I used ketchup (AKA catsup), molasses and diced fire-roasted tomatoes to create the rich, sweet and smoky taste of my barbecue-style sauce.
 Then I added smoked paprika and liquid smoke flavoring for that smoky barbecue flavor.
-Finally, I kicked up the flavor profile a notch with a little apple cider vinegar, Dijon mustard and chili powder.
+Finally, I kicked up the flavor profile a notch with a little apple cider vinegar, Dijon mustard, and chili powder.

 A 50/50 Mix of Lean Ground Beef and Extra-Lean Turkey Keeps the Same Hearty Taste and Makes Them More Heart-Healthy

-Originally when I developed this recipe I used lean ground beef plus some olive oil to replace some of the saturated fat with a flavorful, heart healthy oil that also allowed the onions and garlic to cook nicely.
+Originally when I developed this recipe I used lean ground beef plus some olive oil to replace some of the saturated fat with a flavorful, heart-healthy oil that also allowed the onions and garlic to cook nicely.
 But since my husband and I are trying to cut down on our consumption of red meat, after making the first batch with two pounds of lean ground beef, I decided to make another batch using one it with one pound each of 85% lean ground beef and 93% lean ground turkey, plus an extra tablespoon of healthy olive oil to replace some of the missing fat from the extremely lean turkey.

 It was just as delicious as the all-beef version.
 In fact, my husband didn't even notice the substitution!
 I also made the half beef, half turkey version for my meat-loving brother when we flew cross-country to visit him recently.
 He loved these so much that he immediately asked for the recipe, even though he didn't cook much at the time!
 Best of all, made this way, each generous serving of Sloppy Joes is only 482 calories and contains only 16 grams of fat!

 Of course, it wouldn't be a Sloppy Joe sandwich without a nice soft sandwich roll or hamburger bun to sop up the sauce.
 I prefer sesame seed-topped potato rolls but you can use any type of burger bun you prefer.
 Sometimes I'll serve these sandwiches on whole wheat buns.

 Sweet and Smoky Sloppy Joes with Peaches